How to Fix a Squeaky Door in 5 Minutes

 Door rubbing against the frame

 If the door drags along the frame as it opens, the rubbing sound can mimic a squeak.
 Open the door slowly and watch where it’s making contact.
-Plane or sand down the high spot, or adjust the hinges with a thin shim under the leaf.
+Sand or plane the high spot, or shim under a hinge leaf.

 The latch or strike plate

 A worn strike plate (the metal piece on the door frame) can squeak as the latch slides over it.
-Apply a little lubricant to the strike plate face and the latch tongue.
+A little lubricant on the strike plate face and the latch tongue.

 Common Mistakes to Avoid

 Not removing the pin.
 Spraying lubricant on the outside of the hinge gets some into the barrel but not enough.
-The pin needs to be coated too.
+The pin itself needs to be coated.

 Over-lubricating.
 A thin film is enough.
 Globs of grease attract dust and drip onto the floor.

 Ignoring the hinge screws.
-A squeaky door is often two problems: dry hinge + loose screws.
+A squeaky door is often two problems: dry hinge plus loose screws.
 Fix both while you’re there.

 Forgetting the bottom hinge.
 People often assume only the noisy hinge needs treatment.
-If you have the pins out anyway, lubricate all three.
+If you have the pins out anyway, do all three.

 Frequently Asked Questions

 How long does the lubrication last?
-With white lithium grease, 2–5 years.
-With petroleum jelly, about 1 year.
-With cooking oil, a few months.
+White lithium grease: 2-5 years.
+Petroleum jelly: about a year.
+Cooking oil: a few months.

 Why does my door squeak only in winter?
 Cold dries out the lubricant faster, and wood door frames contract slightly, increasing friction.
 Re-lubricate in fall before heating season starts.

 Can I do this without removing the door?
-Yes — that’s actually the point of the hinge pin.
+Yes, that’s the point of the hinge pin design.
 The door stays in place.
-You just lift the pin out, lubricate, and put it back.
+You just lift the pin out, lubricate, put it back.

 The hinge pin is bent and won’t pull out.
-Get a hinge pin remover tool ($5) or use a small pry bar from the bottom.
+A hinge pin remover tool ($5) or a small pry bar from below usually does it.
 If it’s truly stuck, you may need to remove the whole hinge.

 My new door is squeaking already!
 New doors sometimes ship with under-lubricated hinges.
 Same fix.

 A squeaky door is one of the easiest home problems to fix permanently.
-Five minutes, a $4 tube of grease, and you’ll never hear that sound again.
-While you’re there, tighten the hinge screws too — those work loose over time and a tight door is a quiet door.
+Five minutes, a $4 tube of grease, and that sound is gone.
+While you’re there, tighten the hinge screws, those work loose over time, and a tight door is a quiet door.
+I told one of the guys at work about this fix and he said he’d had a squeaky door for six years.
+Six years.
+Five minutes a hinge, and never again.